InRule/DevOpsServices/doc/ircatalog-local.md

-# irCatalog Service with CI/CD Features - On Premise Deployment
+# irCatalog Service with DevOps Features - On Premise Deployment

 irCatalog® is a business rule management tool that provides centralized management of rules to ensure the integrity of business rules, keep everyone working on the latest version of rules, and promote sharing of common rules across customers, processes or applications.

-The CI/CD solution requires a number of binaries and configuration parameters to be deployed to the Azure® irCatalog Service instance.
+The DevOps solution requires a number of binaries and configuration parameters to be deployed to the Azure® irCatalog Service instance.
 There are two options for deploying these components.
 This deployment option can be used after normally installing and configuring irCatalog Service on Windows, hosted in IIS.

 #### Deploying to an existing instance:

 * [Add and Configure CI/CD Artifacts](#add-and-configure-ci\/cd-artifacts)

 ---
-## Add and Configure CI/CD Artifacts
+## Add and Configure DevOps Artifacts

-This section applies when deploying only the CI/CD add-on components to an existing instance of the irCatalog  Service.
-The steps to configure the local/on premise catalog service with CI/CD features are:
+This section applies when deploying only the DevOps add-on components to an existing instance of the irCatalog  Service.
+The steps to configure the local/on premise catalog service with DevOps features are:

 * Create a backup of the folder where irCatalog service was originally installed.
 The default location is C:\Program Files (x86)\InRule\irServer\RepositoryService\IisService.
 * Download [InRule.Catalog.Service_Local.zip](..\releases\InRule.Catalog.Service_Local.zip) and unzip in a folder on the file system.